-As I liked the lab and of course Switzerland during my internship experience, I applied to Wagner lab.
-Andreas was so nice to support me within a Master Scholarship Program in UZH, where I could jointly carry out my PhD research and master studies.
-Initially, I have worked on metabolism evolution and published a paper in PLoS ONE as a part of the Fast-track Master program, I was involved in.
-After one year and a half, I officially started my PhD studies.
-I developed a project to investigate the role of highly polymorphic tandem repeat elements in DNA on gene expression divergence.
+Initially, I have worked on metabolism evolution (a project given to me by Andreas) and codon usage bias evolution (a follow up project to I was doing in my undergrad thesis).
+After publishing those, I developed a project to investigate the role of highly polymorphic tandem repeat elements in DNA on gene expression divergence.
 I chose primates as my model system, as I was most excited about great ape evolution.
 I gave couple of talks.
 The one in the ESEB 2013 (watch my talk here), in Lisbon gave rise to a fruitful collaboration with Tomas Marques Bonet’s lab in Spain.
-This paper just got accepted in Genome Research.
-As it took three years to publish that work, of course I did couple of projects, as well.
-For example, I finished the project, I started in my bachelor on genetic codes and published it.
-I also worked on cancer genomes from real patients and studied the abundance of tandem repeat variation in tumors compared to normal tissues.
-In this project, a highly motivated Master student, Elina worked with me, as her Master thesis study.
-We’ll hopefully publish this paper, soon,as well.
+This paper came out in Genome Research, as the cover story.
+I also worked on cancer genomes to study the abundance of tandem repeat variation in tumors compared to normal tissues: here is the paper.

 I studied Genetics and Bioengineering in Yeditepe University in Istanbul, Turkey.
 Although the department was more into wet lab experiments, I found modelling and data analysis through computational biology and bioinformatics lot more interesting and decided to revive an old project of my professors Isil Aksan Kurnaz (actually a neurobiologist) and Levent Kurnaz (actually a physicist) on the evolution of alternative genetic codes.
 We have become good collaborators and published two papers, (see my Publications), before I graduated.